+A review of state-of-the-art ultrasound hardware designs and implementation was presented in this article, opening on new challenges and considerations as ultrasound technologies are maturing and new approaches are made possible.

-State-of-the-art ultrasound hardware designs and implementation were described, and though there is a lack of available open-hardware on the market, as a promising, safe, cheap and portable alternative to other imaging technologies, it seems there is enough information available to assemble a proof-of-concept system.
+Though there was a lack of available open hardware on the market, there seems to be sufficient information available to assemble a proof-of-concept system that offers a safe, cheap and portable alternative to other imaging technologies, as demonstrated by the un0rick and lit3rick designs.
+More exhaustive systems will surely emerge from open designs, building on recent components and new controlers.

-We see that multi-channel designs have accelerated over the years, based on the relative accessibility of electronic components and AFE integrating more analog channels, and with increased functionality.
-These however need fast logic control, that is not provided yet from an open-source perspective, but this would be changing fast in the coming years.

-On the other hand, compressed sensing allows for drastically improving image quality while reducing the number of sensors and corresponding hardware requirements.
-This technology fork is likely to be explored further.
+The number of multi-channel designs appears to have grown due to the increased availability of electronic components and AFE integration of additional analog channels, these systems also have improved functionality.
+However, these designs also require rapid logic control, which is today not easily possible from an open-source perspective.
+In addition, compressed sensing allows for drastic improvements in image quality while reducing the number of sensors and the corresponding hardware required.

-From an academic perspective, there is a large amount of evidence from literature of utility of open-source design.
-Moreover identifying ultrasound as safe, low-cost solution in medically under-served regions and markets with rising health costs.
-There is also a pull from the general private research and development, as indicated by the abundance of recent previous works and new projects indicate the innovative aspects of the topic.
-It would also support the development of multi-modalities devices - mixing ultrasound, electrical, MRI, optical and tomography imaging modalities - especially in light of the recent piezoelectric OLEDs [Yu et al., 2020] or non-contact laser ultrasound [Zhang et al., 2019c] which would drastically change the ultrasound hardware paradigm.
-In particular, it would appear feasible to reproduce the methodology used to develop a single-element ultrasound device, to design an open-hardware MRI device, as requirements appear relatively similar.
+From an academic perspective, there is significant evidence in the literature demonstrating the utility of open-source design, both from a medical perspective but also for private and public research purposes, not to mention education.
+Researchers have identified ultrasound as a safe, low-cost solution in medically under-served regions and markets with rising health costs.
+There is also increased interest in terms of private-sector research and development, as indicated by the abundance of recent works and new projects indicating the innovative aspects of the topic.

+Renewed interest in ultrasound technologies would also support the development of multi-modalities devices, systems that combine ultrasound with electrical, MRI, optical and tomography imaging modalities, especially in light of the recent piezoelectric organic light-emitting diodes [Yu et al., 2020], or non-contact laser ultrasound [Zhang et al., 2019c].
+These developments have the potential to drastically change the ultrasound hardware paradigm.
+In particular, it appears feasible to reproduce the design approach for a single-element device to develop an open-hardware MRI device, as requirements appear a first glance relatively similar.

-In general, one sees the start of open sourcing hardware research for ultrasound [Roman, 2019], with hopes that this article will encourage other researchers and makers to share their works.
-Joining forces with industrials such as Shenzen’s as well as quality experts and medical staff to build together fully open-source devices is clearly within reach to produce, to start with, veterinary or NDT devices.
+Joining forces with industrial players such as Shenzen’s, along with quality experts and medical staff to build fully open-source devices is clearly something that could be possible for the production of veterinary, research or NDT devices.

+In general, open source ultrasound hardware research [Roman, 2019] has begun, and it is our hope that this article will encourage other researchers and makers to share their work.

 Acknowledgment

-The main author would like to thank the co-authors for their contributions, as well as a nod to the Open Ultrasound Society for their insights and exchanges on Slack, as well as special thanks to David, Vladimir, Andrew and Ahmed.
+The main author would like to thank the co-authors for their contributions and express appreciation to the Open Ultrasound Society for their insights and exchanges on Slack.
+Special thanks to David, Vladimir, Andrew, Bogdan, and Ahmed.

 References

+[noa, a] Integration of the Remote Ultrasound Nondestructive Evaluation (NDE) Procedures into Engineering Programs.

-[noa, ] Wrist and Finger Gesture Recognition With Single-Element Ultrasound Signals: A Comparison With Single-Channel Surface Electromyogram - IEEE Journals & Magazine.
+[noa, b] Wrist and Finger Gesture Recognition With Single-Element Ultrasound Signals: A Comparison With Single-Channel Surface Electromyogram - IEEE Journals & Magazine.

 [Ahn et al., 2015] Ahn, S., Kang, J., Kim, P., Lee, G., Jeong, E., Jung, W., Park, M., and Song, T. k.
 (2015).
 Smartphone-based portable ultrasound imaging system: Prototype implementation and evaluation.
 In 2015 IEEE International Ultrasonics Symposium (IUS), pages 1–4.